 - Vitamin D (11)

 Read more about vitamins for brain health on the Fullscript blog.
-We suggest speaking with your integrative healthcare practitioner before incorporating new supplements.
+We suggest speaking with your integrative healthcare practitioner before taking new supplements.

 - Alzheimer Society Canada.
 (2018, August 24).
 Lewy body dementia.
 Retrieved from https://alzheimer.ca/en/Home/About-dementia/Dementias/Lewy-Body-Dementia.

 - Bertram, L., & Tanzi, R. E. (2005).
 The genetic epidemiology of neurodegenerative disease.
 The Journal of Clinical Investigation, 115(6), 1449–1457.

 - Bourre, J. M. (2004).
 Roles of unsaturated fatty acids (especially omega-3 fatty acids) in the brain at various ages and during ageing.
 The Journal of Nutrition, Health and Aging, 8(3), 163–74.